DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - A key characteristic of the MAC model is the use of labels applied to 📝both subjects and objects
         - e.g. a label of top secret grants access to top-secret documents
     - When documented in a table, the MAC model sometimes resembles a 📝lattice or matrix (i.e. climbing rosebush framework), so it is referred to as a lattice-based model. 📝Biba integrity model uses this.
     - The MAC model uses labels to identify the upper and lower bounds of classification levels, and these define the level of access for subjects.
+    - MAC model assigns access based on a user's 📝need to know and organization policies.
     - In a mandatory access control system, the 📝operating system enforces access control,
     - Mandatory access control systems are based on a lattice-based model.
 Lattice-based models use a matrix of classification labels to compartmentalize data.
     - 📝 MAC model doesn’t use a centralized environment.